- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Very low in Saturated Fat, Cholesterol, and Sodium

 - — Good source of Thiamin, Iron, Phosphorus, Manganese, Dietary Fiber and Folate

 Organic Red Lentils for Easy and Healthy Cooking

-If you want to enjoy some hearty meal with legumes and don’t want to waste hours it takes to soak and cook beans, Organic Red Lentils would be a perfect solution.
+If you want to enjoy some hearty meal with legumes without wasting hours it takes to soak and cook beans, Organic Red Lentils would be a perfect solution.
 They cook very fast and provide you with fiber, protein, B vitamins, and other vital nutrients that legumes have.
-They are a great addition to your table, as well as an excellent choice for a simple weekend meal.
+They are a great addition to your table and an excellent choice for a simple dinner.